Road6943/Arras-Wra-Imgur-Backups/README.md

 11. Run getImgurLinksWithoutAccounts.py with `python3 getImgurLinksWithoutAccounts.py` in the terminal.
 This will take a while to run because I'm too lazy to make it async.
 This will generate hashmapOfImgurLinkToItsDirectImageLinks.jsonl which is a jsonlines file (not plain json).
 Each line of it contains a json object where a single imgur link points to an array of all direct image links corresponding to it.
 For albums, this is all the direct image links within the album.
 For images, this is a 1-item array of the image itself as a direct link.
 Links that look like 'https://imgur.com/bCQxpva' are not albums but single-image links and they point to a 1-item array containing the DIRECT image link of the image at the original link.

 12. Run `node massUploadImagesToCloudinary.js` to upload the imgur images into cloudinary.
 This will also generate newLinks.jsonl which is a file where each line represents one of the direct image links found in the previous step.
-You may need to rerun this file a few times if you get some images failing because it just screws up on occasion.
+You may need to rerun this file a few times if you get some images failing because it just screws up on occasion and that can be fixed with a rerun.

 NOTE: 22,250 images took up about 3.03 GB; 110 mp4 videos took up about 2.80 GB